-Another method is to use the transport models, such as extended quantum molecular dynamics (EQMD)~\cite{WBHe14PRL,WBHe16PRC}, Boltzmann-Uehling-Uhlenbeck (BUU)~\cite{HYKong17PRC,JXU20PRC,RWang20PLB,YDSong23PRC}, isospin-dependent quantum molecular dynamics model (IQMD)~\cite{CTao13PRC}.
-These approaches have been used to constrain symmetry energy, and it is valuable for clarifying the potential reasons for the above mentioned tension and advancing toward a definitive conclusion about its behavior in isospin asymmetric nuclear matter.
-For example, the analysis based on BUU approach has suggested that the constraints on symmetry energies are $S(\rho_0/3)=16.4\pm1.0$ MeV~\cite{JXu20PLB}.
-In Refs.\cite{JXU20PRC,HYKong17PRC,RWang20PLB,YDSong23PRC}, they also provide the favored constraints on the effective mass splitting~\cite{JXU20PRC,HYKong17PRC} and in-medium nucleon-nucleon cross sections.
-However, it is hard to describe the neutron skin of $^{208}\mathrm{Pb}$ in QMD-like and BUU-like models, since these models belong to a semi-classical transport models and lack strong Pauli blocking for describing the fermion properties of nucleons as mentioned in Ref.~\cite{YXZhang18PRC}.
+Another method is to use transport models, such as extended quantum molecular dynamics (EQMD)~\cite{WBHe14PRL,WBHe16PRC}, Boltzmann-Uehling-Uhlenbeck (BUU)~\cite{HYKong17PRC,JXU20PRC,RWang20PLB,YDSong23PRC}, and isospin-dependent quantum molecular dynamics (IQMD) models~\cite{CTao13PRC}.
+These approaches have been used to constrain the symmetry energy and are valuable for clarifying the potential reasons for the above-mentioned tension and advancing toward a definitive conclusion about its behavior in isospin asymmetric nuclear matter.
+References~\cite{JXU20PRC,HYKong17PRC,RWang20PLB,YDSong23PRC} also provide the favored constraints on the effective-mass splitting~\cite{JXU20PRC,HYKong17PRC} and in-medium nucleon-nucleon cross sections~\cite{RWang20PLB,YDSong23PRC}.
+However, it is hard to describe the neutron skin of $^{208}\mathrm{Pb}$ in QMD-like and BUU-like models, since these models are semi-classical transport models and lack strong Pauli blocking for the description of the fermion properties of nucleons as mentioned in Ref.~\cite{YXZhang18PRC}.
 The antisymmetrized molecular dynamics (AMD) model~\cite{Ono92PTP} describes the total wave function as a Slater determinant of Gaussian wave packets with fixed width, thereby preserving the fermionic character of the system and the Pauli principle.
 The use of such compact wave packets is advantageous for the description of fragment formation in reactions and cluster correlations in nuclei, while the full antisymmetrization provides a sound basis for the description of nuclear ground states and collective excitations.
-The AMD framework thus offers a unique opportunity to investigate the IVGDR and neutron skin on the same microscopic footing within a transport model description.
+The AMD framework thus offers a unique opportunity to investigate the IVGDR and the neutron-skin thickness on the same microscopic footing within a transport model description.